Department of Electrical and Computer Engineering, Texas A&M University

 Authors of selected best accepted and presented papers will be invited to submit an extended version to:

-The fifteenth Annual International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services (MobiQuitous 2018) aims to provide a forum for presenting and discussing top-notch quality research.
-MobiQuitous 2018 fosters research collaboration through focused discussions, interaction and exchange of experiences that will designate future research efforts and open new leading directions for innovation and cutting-edge technologies.
+The sixteenth Annual International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services (MobiQuitous 2019) aims to provide a forum for presenting and discussing top-notch quality research.
+MobiQuitous 2019 fosters research collaboration through focused discussions, interaction and exchange of experiences that will designate future research efforts and open new leading directions for innovation and cutting-edge technologies.
 Areas addressed by the conference include the intersection of mobile and ubiquitous computing systems with social networks, Internet of things, middleware, networking, data management and services, domain-specific applications, user behaviour, models and algorithms.

 This event is organized by EAI.